 Continuation of the basic steps and figures of Latin dance styles.
 Cover dances such as Cha Cha, Samba, Merengue and others.

-Prerequisite: Latin Dancing I
+Prerequisite: Latin Dancing I Offered: On demand.

 PHED 1196 Social Dance II

 A continuation of the various social dance steps and the basic/intermediate steps in various dance situations.